JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7880 days**.

-And here is a just a random fact -  **People have the tendency to chew the food on the side that they most often use their hand**.
+And here is a just a random fact -  **There is a town in Norway called "Hell"**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)